AIIX/mycroft-yelp/README.md

 # Yelp Restaurant Finder [![Build Status](https://travis-ci.org/btotharye/mycroft-yelp.svg?branch=master)](https://travis-ci.org/btotharye/mycroft-yelp) [![codecov](https://codecov.io/gh/btotharye/mycroft-yelp/branch/master/graph/badge.svg)](https://codecov.io/gh/btotharye/mycroft-yelp)
-Finds restaurants via the Yelp API
+Finds restaurants/bars/and other locations via the Yelp API

 ## Description
-Finds restaurants via the Yelp API
+Finds restaurants/bars/and other locations via the Yelp API

 ## Examples
 * "I need a place to eat dinner"
 * "Need a place to eat sushi"
 * "find me a place to eat sushi"
 * "find me a place to eat dinner"
+* "comic book stores near me"
+* "yelp bars"
+* "sushi restaurants by me"
+* "sushi restaurants nearby"
 * "more information" - Will give more information about the current restaurant using the context method
 * "next restaurant" - Will go to next result and you can then ask for more information for the address and such
 * "previous restaurant" - Will go to the previous result